IKEA

 Ethnography Logistics

-Visited Queensway IKEA & introduced myself to a Kitchen Design representative
+Visited Queensway IKEA & spoke with a Kitchen Specialist

 In-Person Kitchen Experience